-No one will be denied or given employment or education opportunities based on going allong with or rejecting sexual advances or any other behavior prohibited by the policy.
-Staff or students who report harassment or will not be subject to retailation, intimidation, or reprisals of any kind.
-Any staff member or student who engages in these behaviors against another staff member or student who engages in these behaviors against another staff member or student because of a complaint under this policy will be subject to corrective action.
+No one will be denied or given employment or education opportunities based on going along with or rejecting sexual advances or any other behavior prohibited by the policy.
+Staff or students who report harassment or who assist in the investigation of a complaint of harassment will not be subject to retaliation, intimidation, or reprisals of any kind.
+Any staff member or student who engages in these behaviors against another staff member or student because of a complaint under this policy will be subject to corrective action.

-Any individual who has experienced or observed harassment or offensive behavior by anyone, should feel free to ask the person to stop a to noe; if they feel comfortable in doing so.
-All staff members and students, however, must report the behavior to their lead teacher, counselor, Head of School, Principa, or any other member of the admin team, even if they intend to respond to the person themselves.
+Any individual who has experienced or observed harassment or offensive behavior by anyone, should feel free to ask the person to stop at once if they feel comfortable in doing so.
+All staff members and students, however, must report the behavior to their lead teacher, counselor, Head of School, Principal, or any other member of the admin team, even if they intend to respond to the person themselves.